ApparentlyPlus/GatOS/docs/C0_Introduction.md

 ### 3. **Key Principles**

 1. **Gata Always Sees the High-Level API**

    Gata programs never directly manipulate physical memory, paging, or devices.
 All such operations are abstracted behind safe, consistent APIs.
+The idea is to only expose the fundamental building blocks.
+Anything that ***can*** be written in Gata ***should*** be written in Gata, not GatOS.

 2. **Incremental Expansion**